Frequently Asked Questions

 Q: Can I have a trial lesson?

 A: Experience tells us that one trial lesson is unlikely to be enough for you to decide whether the instrument, group and teacher are right for you.
-Under the terms of our contract, the first four lessons act as a trial period, during which you can choose to cancel your lessons at any time.
+We operate on the first four lessons acting as a trial period, during which you can choose to cancel your lessons at any time.
 Should you decide to exercise this right, we will only make a charge for any lessons scheduled up to that point (including any scheduled within 24 hours of the time you give notice).

 Q: What happens if I need to make a permanent change to my lesson day or time?